dougrocha/quanty/packages/quanty/README.md

 <!-- markdownlint-disable -->
 <div align="center">

-# Typescript discord bot frameworks for the best bots
+# @Quanty/framework - The best bot framework.

 </div>
 <!-- markdownlint-restore -->

 ## About

-This framework is a discord bot tool built with discord.js for powerful bots.
+This framework is a powerful tool for initializing your Discord Bot.

 ## Features

-- Written in typescript
+- Written in typescript with the help of decorators
 - Command/Feature handlers
 - Powerful command configurations